-Molokai Attendance Program (MAP) is an early intervention program developed to support families in developing positive attendance habits in order to maximize student instruction, learning and achievement for all students K--6th grade.
+Molokai Attendance Program (MAP) is an early intervention program developed to support families in developing positive attendance habits in order to maximize student instruction, learning & achievement for all students K--12th grade.
 The DOE accountability and improvement system (Strive HI) looks at a student's total attendance.
 Whether excused or not, an absence is counted as an absence.
-Chronic Absenteeism is defined as being absent 15 days or more within the 180 day school year.
-Ten or less total absences (excused or unexcused) is the ideal.
+Chronic Absenteeism is defined as being absent 15 days or more throughout the school year.
 We continue to encourage students to come to school "on time, everyday," and we appreciate your help in consistently getting your children to school.

-MAP PROCESS
+MAP Notification PROCESS